arnolanglade/arnolanglade.github.io/content/blog/how-did-I-organize-my-last-symfony-project/index.en.md

 └── Map
 ```

 Since I avoided using technical terms to name folders, it's easy to imagine that the project is about creating maps.
-Now, let’s take a look inside the
+Now, let’s take a look inside the `Map` folder:

 ```bash
 tree src/Domain/Map -L 1